vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 Of these vātsālya or affection is the tenderness which accepts a man for protection ignoring his offences, as in the _śloka_ : "I will never ignore one who comes to me like a friend, even if there be faults in him.
 This will not be censured by the good ".
 It is (a quality) needed for not avoiding Him on account of one's offences.
 Swamitva or the attribute of being the master is the special kind of association existing between _Bhagavān_ and the _jīva_, which is disclosed in the _praṇava_ and the like.
 This is necessary to inspire confidence that He will protect (us) for His owo glory.
 Sausīlya, or good nature, is shown in His intimate companionship with such people of low birth as huntsmen, monkeys and cow-herds in spite of His superiority to all beings.
 This (quality) is necessary for inspiring confidence which would not make one despair saying : " Where is He who is the Master of all and who is armed with the discus and where am I"? but which would encourage one to expect Him to render even such service as driving the chariot and conveying a message.
 Soulabhya or easy accessibility consists in 'His being within the range of the eyes of all men' even though He is beyond the reach of even such great yogis as Sanaka and Sanandana.
 This (qualiiy) is necessary in order that we may not give up the longing for Him owing to a notion that He is too difficult of approach.
 Omniscience consists in His seeing all things, as stated in such _śloka_s as the following: "There is nothing in any of the three worlds that is not known to Thee", and "I bow to _Bhagavān_ who, by His very nature, sees all things at the same time".
 This is necessary for the thought that there is nothing unknown to Him among the good things to be given to those who have sought His protection and among the hindrances to be removed from them.
 Omnipotence consists in the ability to accomplish what cannot be accomplished (by others).
 This is necessary to give us the assurance that, though we are now in _samsāra_ (or bondage of births and deaths ), He can make us enter the assembly of the eternal suuis, Satyasankalpatva means that His will or purpose can never be thwarted even by Himself.
 This is necessary for the confidence that we shonld have that the words: “I will release you from all sins", will never prove futile.
 Supreme compassion is the desire to remove the suffering of others without any thought of one's own interests.
 This is necessary for the knowledge that He will pardon on some pretext (_vyāja_) even those who have committed innumerable offences, as in the _śloka_s : "I will never give up the man who seeks me in the manner of a friend, even though he has faults", and "Fetch him, O Sugrīva, best of monkeys, whether he be Vibhishana or even Ravana himself.
 I promise security to him".
 Gratitude consists in looking upon even trivial acts of kindness with the greatest regard, as if they were supreme deeds of helpfulness and never forgetting them. (lnstances of this) may be seen in such _śloka_s as the following: "Since _Śrī_ Rāma is large-hearted, he does not remember even hundreds of offences committed by others against him.
 He delights (on the other hand) on even a single act of help :', and "That cry for help uttered aloud by Draupadi even from a distance calling me "Govinda!”-that cry is never away from my mind like a debt that has increased with the interest accumulated on it".
 This quality makes one say to oneself: “If He sees anything of worth done by me within the limits of my ability, He will never forsake ine".
 Firmness is the quality of persistence in protecting suppliants.
 This is necessary to inspire the faith that He will never forsake us, even though others who are very intimate with Him try to dissuade Him, as (when _Śrī_ Rāma said):-"I will never give up the man who comes to me in the manner of a friend".
 Paripurnatvam (perfection or fullness) consists in (His) having all objects that are desired or desirable.
 This is necessary to make us endeavour to serve Him in the way that is within our limited power, with the knowledge that is what we offer to him (upahara), He will consider only the fervour of emotion or feeling and not measure its worth or value.
 This may be seen in the following words (of the Lord): "Though what is offered to me by my devotees is atornic, it appears very great to me owing to their love.
 What is offered to me by those wanting in devotion, however great it might be, never gives me delight". " Whatever is given to me with love, be it only such trivial things as a leaf, a flower, a fruit or even (mere) water, I eat it, because it is given with devotion by one who is devout”.
 Supreme generosity is the liberality in making gifts which makes a person feel that he has not done enough, even when he has given all that he possesses without any thought of the slightness of the endeavour on the part of the person benefited, the greatness of the benefit conferred or the unworthiness of the beneficiary.
 This is a quality which induces men like Dadhibhāṇḍa[^99] and others to ask with importunity for the great benefits of spiritual life even for those who are connected with them, Thus such qualities in the Redeemer as are useful for seeking His protection and the manner in which they are useful should be borne in mind.

+[^99]:
+Dadhibhāṇḍa begged _Śrī_ Kṛṣṇa for spiritual benefits not only for himself but for those related to him

 In the state of practising the vidyās or forms of meditation (prescribed in the śrutis), only certain qualities (of _Brahman_) pertaining to that _vidyā_ are ineditated upon.
 Still in the state of enjoyment of the fruit of the meditation, the object of enjoyment is _Brahman_ with all his qualities.
 In the case of the word occurring in the second part of _Dvaya_, though all qualities may be present, since the aim is to attain Nārāyaṇa with such qualities as are essential for our service to Him whicb arise from His essential nature and from His qualities, the most inportant qualities to be understood are His being the _śeṣī_ and His being capable of affording (perfect) bliss.